-Many colleges and universities with education and human service programs provide settings where students learn about and practice teaching, curriculum development, and program management, or gain experience observing children so that they are better prepared for their future professions in related fields such as early childhood teaching, counseling, physical therapy, etc.
+Many colleges and universities with education and human service programs provide settings where students learn about and practice teaching, curriculum development, and program management, or gain experience observing children so that they are better prepared for their future professions in related fields such as early childhood teaching, child life studies, social work, counseling, physical therapy, etc.

 The CDC is a "lab" setting where Texas State students can observe or gain the kind of "guided apprenticeship" under the supervision of teachers that is necessary in learning to take active roles in their future professions.
 These students are never left alone with the children or counted as staff.
-Please see Appendix F: Volunteer Guidelines for more detailed information regarding visitors.
+Please see Appendix G: Volunteer Guidelines for more detailed information regarding visitors.